Hiaaaa40/Low-Precision-LLM-Efficient-Computation-Challenge/docs/index.md

-# The IEEE International Conference on Multimedia & Expo (ICME) 2026 Large Model Low-Precision Quantization Challenge
+# The IEEE International Conference on Multimedia & Expo (ICME) 2026 Large Model Low-Precision Quantization Challenge（Large Model Low Bit-width Format Quantization Challenge）

 This challenge is an official challenge track of the
 **IEEE International Conference on Multimedia & Expo (ICME) 2026**.